Taipei Main Station (Taoyuan Metro)

 Taipei Main Station is the eastern terminus of the Taoyuan Airport MRT in Zhongzheng District, Taipei, Taiwan.
-Located roughly 250 m west of Taipei railway station and 200 m east of Beimen metro station, the station is connected to the Taipei railway station through a 115 m long underground walkway, and to Beimen station through another underground walkway.
+Located roughly 250 m west of Taipei railway station and 200 m east of Beimen metro station, it is connected to the Taipei railway station through a 115 m long underground walkway, and to Beimen station through another underground walkway.
 It is the busiest station of the Taoyuan Airport MRT.
-The station is served by both Express and Commuter trains, and provides in-town check in services for outbound flights.
+The station is served by both express and commuter trains, and provides in-town check in services for outbound flights.
 Currently, four airlines offer this service.

 Overview

 This three-level, underground station has two island platforms with four tracks.
 It is equipped with eight accessible elevators and seven exits.
 The station is 328 m long and 44 m to 102 m wide.
-It opened for trial service on 2 February 2017, and for commercial service 2 March 2017.
+It opened for trial service on February 2, 2017, and for commercial service on March 2, 2017.
 It is located directly underneath the future Taipei Twin Towers.